 Again, assuming you haven’t changed the default settings, the placement of the taskbar and its options provides another clue.

 For those unfamiliar, the taskbar is the bar at the bottom of your screen containing the Start button, search function, and icons for running or pinned applications.
-In Windows 11, these elements are centred by default, whilst in Windows 10 and all previous versions, the Start button was always positioned in the bottom-left corner.
+In Windows 11, these elements are centred by default, whilst in Windows 10 and all previous versions, the Start button was always in the bottom-left corner.

 Tip 2.5: Rounded Corners